-My name is Frank Wyer and I am a PhD Candidate in the Department of Political Science at the University of California, Los Angeles (UCLA).
+My name is Frank Wyer.
+In June 2023, I completed my PhD in the Department of Political Science at the University of California, Los Angeles (UCLA).
+Currently, I am a Beall Postdoctoral Fellow at the Naval Postgraduate School in Monterey, California.

-My research seeks to understand the causes, consequences, and solutions to armed conflict.
-In my dissertation, I investigate post-conflict violence perpetrated by dissident rebel factions in the aftermath of Colombia's 2016 peace agreement.
+My research seeks to understand the causes, consequences, and solutions to armed violence.
+In my dissertation, I investigated post-conflict violence perpetrated by rebel splinter groups in the aftermath of Colombia's 2016 peace agreement.
+An additional set of projects focuses on the recent security crisis in Ecuador.
+Recent papers have been accepted in International Organization and the British Journal of Political Science.

 I was a Dissertation Fellow with the UC Institute on Global Conflict and Cooperation from 2021-2022, and my research has also received generous support from UCLA's Political Psychology Fellowship and the Oskar Morgenstern Fellowship.

-My research seeks to understand the causes, consequences, and solutions to armed conflict.
-In my dissertation, I investigate post-conflict violence perpetrated by dissident rebel factions in the aftermath of Colombia's 2016 peace agreement.
+My research seeks to understand the causes, consequences, and solutions to armed violence.
+In my dissertation, I investigated post-conflict violence perpetrated by rebel splinter groups in the aftermath of Colombia's 2016 peace agreement.
+An additional set of projects focuses on the recent security crisis in Ecuador.
+Recent papers have been accepted in International Organization and the British Journal of Political Science.

 I was a Dissertation Fellow with the UC Institute on Global Conflict and Cooperation from 2021-2022, and my research has also received generous support from UCLA's Political Psychology Fellowship and the Oskar Morgenstern Fellowship.